 Millennials bring a different sensibility in planning a wedding today than in days gone by.
 Many are marrying at a later age, paying for the wedding themselves, and are cost-conscious.
 Wedding budgets have been on the decline and millennials are more focused on the experience rather than needlessly overspending on the dress or flowers.
 Changing trends have opened the door to acceptance of this new rental concept which can provide great cost savings.

 Something Borrowed Blooms was chosen in 2018 as Startup of the Year by Junior Achievement of Acadiana 21st Business Hall of Fame.”
-While Lauren and Laken originally envisioned 12 weddings a month as a successful business endeavor, the company now ships out over 300 floral packages a month, and projects to be at taking orders for 600 by summertime, and 1000 weddings per month by year end.
+While Lauren and Laken originally envisioned 12 weddings a month as a successful business endeavor, the company in 2020 now ships out approximately 500 floral packages a month.
+Business has steadily increased and the company experienced a 248% growth in sales in 2019.

 Lauren and Laken keep up with current trends in bridal fare by attending the annual Bridal Fashion Week.
-Current color trends lean to muted dusty mauves and roses.
-Something Borrowed Blooms’ most popular collection is the Olivia which is a soft, muted palette of ivory roses, mini ranunculus, rosemary & olive bushes.
-The newest collection is the Taylor Collection which is composed of antique beige peonies, lavender scabiosa, and a variety of ivory colored roses
+2019 color trends leaned to muted dusty mauves and roses.
+In 2020, the popular colors are jewel tones with a deep green being popular.
+Something Borrowed Blooms’ most popular collection has been the ‘Olivia’ which is a soft, muted palette of ivory roses, mini ranunculus, rosemary & olive bushes.
+Other popular collections include the “Taylor” Collection which is composed of antique beige peonies, lavender scabiosa, and a variety of ivory-colored roses, as well as the ‘Jane’ and ‘Cameron’ Collections, all of which you can view here.

 Lauren’s advice for other entrepreneurs who are starting up their own business: Find your # 1 thing that differentiates you.
 If you copy what others are doing, you will be lost in the crowd.